boxdice/graphql-demo/README.md

 # GraphQL Client Sync with Box and Dice

 This example shows how to use the Box and Dice GraphQL API to sync data.
-It uses no GraphQL libraries or ORMs—just a minimal, demonstration-only approach, not intended for production.
+It uses no GraphQL libraries or ORMs, just a minimal, demonstration-only approach, not intended for production.

 ## Setup